-More touristy than expected, visitors receive a wrist band after paying a $15 USD admission fee.
+More touristy than expected, we receive a wrist band after paying a $15 USD admission fee.
 Walking across a hanging bridge into the rain forest is a breath-taking view of La Fortuna Waterfall and the beginning of the trail to the orchid garden.
 Visiting in April, there are only 3 orchids are in bloom.

 Visitors must walk down 500 stairs to reach the base of the waterfall.
-A path at the bottom of the stairs lead to a rocky area at the edge of the falls scattered with swimmers’ belongings.
+A path at the bottom of the stairs leads to a rocky area at the edge of the falls scattered with swimmers’ belongings.
 The rocks are very slippery on the way to the waterfall and the water is cold.
 Use caution, the undercurrent is strong making it difficult to tread water in one place.

 Explore the Colorful Streets of La Fortuna